-The primary purpose of oil in the lawn mowers are to keep the engine runs smoothly.
+The primary purpose of oil in lawnmowers is to keep the engine running smoothly.
 It lubricates the engine and flushes the waste away from the burning fuel inside the engine.

 The oil inside the engine circulates through several small parts and holes to run with reduced friction and lower the temperature inside.

 The movement of oil inside the engine makes the oil pick dirt and debris created due to combustion and friction.
 It keeps the engine clean, but as time goes by, the oil becomes too dirty to remain effective, and you have to change the oil.

 But if you don’t change the lawn mower oil regularly, then after a while, the engine becomes less efficient and starts getting too hot.
 Overheated engines may cause damage to the internal parts, especially to the piston and the filters.

 An entirely ceased engine may cause the motor not to start at all, and depending on the damage, you may have to replace several internal parts.

 The repairing of the engine and changing parts may not be cheap, and you may have to either replace the engine or buy a new lawnmower.